Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 Built in 1915 when the settlement was still just a tent city.

 Students used oil lamps for light.
 There was no paint for the building and it had no indoor restrooms.
 The outdoor toilets did not even meet the minimum standards of the new town site.
 And there was no heating system.

 However, the one and only school was the beginning of public education in what would become the town of Anchorage.

 The Alaska Railroad brought many firsts to town.

 In the picture above, the two log buildings that are under construction comprised the Alaska Railroad Hospital.

 By the way, this was only for railroad workers.

-Many local residents contributed funds, furniture and other items to help the hospital get started.
+Many local residents contributed funds, furniture and other items.
 Alaskan artist Sydney Laurence even contributed a painting of Mount McKinley.

 First, put these Facts About Anchorage Alaska in perspective